8 Ways to Improve Your Swimming Performance

 Yes, one of the great things about swimming is that you can eat a lot.
 And that you can eat whatever you want.
 Some of that is only partially true, because moderation is still important.

-Just because you can do it, doesn’t mean you should, haha.
+Just because you can do it, doesn’t mean you should 😉

-Watch what you eat to ensure you’re eating a more balanced meal.
+Ensure you’re eating a more balanced meal.
 That means cutting out most of the heavier sugars, such as cookies, cakes, and sweets.
-Having them on occasion won’t hurt you, but it won’t do your body any good to have them daily.

 Make sure that you’re getting enough protein to assist with post recovery workout.
 Additionally, check that you’re eating enough fruits and vegetables.